U.S. Chrome offers “Mid-Phos” (5% to 8%) and “High-Phos” (10% to 12%) electroless nickel plating.

 During the plating process, the autocatalytic reaction between the nickel and the reducing agent in the plating bath deposits nickel onto metal substrates without the use of anodes and electrical current, hence the name “electroless”.
 Since no high or low current densities exist, a very uniform thickness of deposits over irregular shapes can be achieved.

-Electroless nickel can be heat treated at relatively low temperatures (400° to 450°C) to achieve higher hardness (up to 1000 HVN); however, corrosion resistance is reduced.
+During the electroless nickel plating process, it can be heat treated at relatively low temperatures (400° to 450°C) to achieve higher hardness (up to 1000 HVN); however, corrosion resistance is reduced.

 Think U.S. Chrome